-During playback, you can use the buttons under the album cover to select new songs, change the shuffle mode, change the repeat mode.
-You can access the equalizer through the Overflow menu; just select Sound Effects.
+During playback, you can use the buttons under the album cover to select new songs, change the shuffle mode, change the repeat mode, and access the custom Snapdragon equalizer.

 Use the button in the upper right to toggle the equalizer on or off.
-Use the drop-down list in the upper-left to change through pre-sets.
-Use the User pre-set to set your own values.
-When you plug in head phones, you will also be able to modify the bass boost and surround-sound settings via the dials at the bottom.
-Lastly, you can modify the reverb settings through the Preset Reverb drop-down at the bottom of the screen.
+Slide the list of music genres left and right to change through pre-sets.
+Use the Custom pre-set to set your own values.
+When you plug in headphones, you will also be able to modify the bass boost and surround-sound settings via the dials at the bottom.